 It’s important to note that your SDE will be calculated and verified using your tax returns and P&L’s, so you need to have your financial records in order.

 If you’ve been in business for more than 3 years, expect to share the last 3 years.
 If you’ve been in business for less than 3 years, expect to share the full financial history of the business.
 (Here’s a more complete list of what you’ll want to have done if you’re serious about preparing your business for an exit.)

 Thinking about selling your SaaS?

-Ballparking long-term value with SDE multipliers
+Ballparking long-term value with SaaS valuation multiples

 Businesses with higher profit margins, TAM (Total Addressable Market) and YoY growth rates, and lower customer and revenue churn will have multiples on the higher end of that range.

 On the outside of that range, a lower SaaS valuation multiple can come into effect if the business is flat, or declining.
 Or multiples could spike past 5x if your YoY growth is insane, or in a strategic acquisition (more on those in a moment).